Video HD 20 min, 2018-2019. Norwegian w/English subtitles.

 In collaboration with a botanist I explored abandoned military areas in south-eastern Norway in an attempt to map out plants which through its origin can tell us a story.
 The documentary material was edited into a fictional framework drawing parallels between the numerous silent, yet vital, bystanders to the military institution.

-Military activity has had a direct influence on the occurrence of various species.
+Military activity has had a direct influence on the occurrence and eradication of various species.
 Structures and intervention in landscapes such as walls, mounds, proving grounds and bunkers create new and parallel ecologies while wiping out others.
 Some species are spread through war and conflict or transportation while others are planted to indicate hierarchies.
 Military areas become specific ecosystems reflecting history in numerous ways.